Are you thinking of becoming a teacher and want to find out more?

 The Government is introducing post-graduate qualifications for entry to the teaching profession in New Zealand, both in the compulsory schooling and early childhood sectors, and in English and Māori-medium.
-Some Masters qualifications are already available in primary and in secondary teaching, in English medium.
-More are likely to be available in 2015, subject to programme and qualification approval by The Education Council of Aotearoa New Zealand and the Committee on University Academic Programmes.
+Some masters qualifications are already available in primary and in secondary teaching, in English-medium.
+More may be available in 2016, subject to programme and qualification approval by the Education Council of Aotearoa New Zealand and the Committee on University Academic Programmes or the New Zealand Qualifications Authority (NZQA).
 Further information about post-graduate qualifications in initial teacher education can be found on the Ministry of Education's website.

 Cost is an important factor when you are considering your study options.
 The costs of study will vary depending on your choice of teaching qualification.
 They'll also differ between undergraduate programmes and graduate programmes.
 Most tertiary providers have detailed information about course fees and other costs on their websites.

 When considering the costs of studying, don't forget to include other items such as textbooks, materials and travel in your calculations.

 If you study part time, your fees will be a proportion of the full-time fees.

 Visit tertiary provider websites and contact the tertiary provider of your choice for more detailed information about costs.